NORWEGIAN DEEP SEA SHARK DIVING

 DEEP SEA ANGLERFISH

-A denizen of the depths that we have a good chance to
+Another denizen of the depths that we have a very good

 obscure its presence, the monkfish waves a tiny lure above

 its enormous waiting mouth to attract unsuspecting fishes.
 Truly, a strange sight to behold!

 common on Norway's sandy bays.
 They are somewhat

 unpredictable so we can't guarantee that we'll bump into

 them but it is quite likely.
 The two species that are seen

 regularly in shallow water are thornback skates and starry